Abstract

 The discovery of the shape index is left to the data provider.
 However, one approache is RECOMMENDED.

-The data provider can use the predicate`si:shapeIndexLocation` with as an object the IRI of the shape index.
-This triple can be placed at convenient locations in the data provider subweb.
-It is RECOMMENDED to place the triple at every file inside of the subweb, to facilitate the discovery of the shape index.
+The data provider can use the predicate `si:shapeIndexLocation` with the IRI of the shape index as its object.
+This triple can be placed at convenient locations within the data provider's subweb.
+It is RECOMMENDED to place the triple in every file inside the subweb to facilitate the discovery of the shape index.

 How to Specify a Shape Language?